Culture Fellow

 • “I'm confused about the tone or the way the subject is taught, am I in the wrong place?”

-That's exactly what I'm here for.
-These questions have nothing to do with your abilities, but with the subject culture.
+That’s exactly what we’re here for.
+These questions have nothing to do with your skills, but rather with the academic culture.

 What does a Culture Fellow do?

-My position was created by the university to support you.
-I support you in two key areas:
+Our positions were created by the university to support you.
+We support you in two key areas:

-1. every study programme has its own peculiarities and unwritten laws (we call this subject culture).
-I will help you with this:
+1. every study programme has its own peculiarities and unwritten laws (we call this disciplinary culture).
+We will help you with this:

 • Understand the expectations of the lecturers.

-• Find learning strategies that work specifically for e-technology.
+• Find learning strategies that work specifically for electrical engineering.

 2. if expectations are unclear or there are structural problems in teaching:

-• I seek dialogue with the teaching staff to develop solutions
+• Seeking dialogue with the teaching staff for you to develop solutions

 Why talk about "culture"?

-Exchange helps with learning.
-Difficulties often arise not from the material itself, but from different ways of working and expectations.
-If we talk about what irritates you or why a task is set in a "strange" way, we can untangle these knots.
-You will learn to understand the subject and its way of thinking better, which will make it easier for you to pass your examinations in the end.
+Discussion helps with learning.
+Often, difficulties don’t stem from the material itself, but from different ways of working and expectations.
+When we talk about what’s confusing you or why a problem is phrased in a “strange” way, we untangle these issues.
+You’ll gain a better understanding of the subject and its way of thinking, which will ultimately make it easier for you to pass your exams.